saucelabs/sauce-docs/docs/api-testing/use-cases/set-variable.md

 If you write it in ${...} brackets, you will make it dynamic and let the engine evaluate the value every time the test will be executed.

-Consider the following response payload and let’s say it has been stored in the `payload` variable:
+Consider the following response payload that has been stored in the `payload` variable:

 ```json
 {